commercetools/commercetools-js-sdk-training/README.md

-# Commercetools JavaScript Training Excercises
+# commercetools JavaScript Training Exercises

 This repo contains exercises for the [commercetools JS SDK](https://github.com/commercetools/nodejs) training.
 These exercises complement the training program, and are not intended to deliver a full understanding of commercetools by themselves.